 Tips For A Secure Fit

-To ensure a secure fit while fixing the leaking pvc joint, keep these tips in mind:
+To ensure a secure fit while fixing the leaking PVC joint, keep these tips in mind:

 - Check for proper alignment between the pipes before tightening the joint.